myxvisual/mermaid-mcp-server/README.md

 A simple and robust MCP server providing live information about Mermaid.js diagrams.

-This is a TypeScript-based [Model Context Protocol (MCP)](https://github.com/microsoft/vscode-languageserver-node/blob/main/protocol/src/common/protocol.mcp.ts) server that provides access to Mermaid diagram information.
+This is a TypeScript-based [MCP TypeScript SDK](https://github.com/modelcontextprotocol/typescript-sdk) server that provides access to Mermaid diagram information.
 It exposes a set of tools to discover and retrieve details about the various diagram types supported by Mermaid.

 ## 🚀 How It Works